MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-authentication.md

 ms.custom: ""
 ---

-# Configuring Authentication for the Deployment Server
+# Authentication for R Server's Operationalization

-To secure DeployR, you have several authentication options:
+To secure connections and communications, you have several authentication options:

 |Authentication Method|When to Use|
 |----------------------------------|----------------------------------|